NASCAR on television and radio: 2025–2031: Fox, Amazon Prime Video, TNT, USA Sports, NBC and the CW

+a spinoff of most of NBCUniversal's cable channels, will produce NBC and USA Network broadcasts as part of NASCAR on USA Sports, of which NBC will broadcast only 4 races.

 Historical Race Network Table

 Below is a table (1960–present) of each NASCAR Cup Series points race and the network upon which it was broadcast:

 Note: This table reflects the network upon which each race was predominantly shown, and does not reflect in-race movements, rain delays, and pre-emptions due to time constraints or other commitments, Non-points races from these seasons (Busch Clash, NASCAR All-Star Race and All-Star open, 1988 Goodyear NASCAR 500, NASCAR Thunder Special Suzuka, Coca-Cola 500 (Motegi), and Daytona Duels (even though it has awarded points since 2017)) are also not listed.